andrea-aus-hh/taxdoo-magento2-extension/README.md

 # Magento 2 Taxdoo Plugin

-Attempting to write a Taxdoo plugin for Magento 2 shops.
-Its features are at the moment the basic ones: backfilling old orders and refunds, automatically syncing new orders and refunds, as soon as they are closed.
-If someone with a real Magento shop wants to experiment and give feedback, I'm more than happy.
-The plugin supports Taxdoo's sandbox mode, so that your production calculations can stay safe.
+A Taxdoo extension for Magento 2 shops.
+Its features are at the moment the basic ones: backfilling old orders and refunds, automatically syncing new orders and refunds.

+Since I could only test this extension on my own Magento 2 test system, I'm more than happy for every further tester.
+The plugin supports Taxdoo's sandbox mode, so that production data can stay safe.

 This code is a fork of the open source [Magento 2 Taxjar plugin](https://github.com/taxjar/taxjar-magento2-extension), adapted to work with its European epigone Taxdoo.
 Being a derivative product, it's released under the same license, the [Open Software License 3.0](https://opensource.org/licenses/OSL-3.0) (OSL-3.0).

 ## Getting Started

-Download the extension as a ZIP file from this repository.
-Unzip the archive and upload the files to `/app/code/Taxdoo/VAT`.
+Download the extension as a ZIP file from this repository, or clone it.
+Upload the files to `/app/code/Taxdoo/VAT` in your Magento 2 directory.
 After uploading, run the following [Magento CLI](http://devdocs.magento.com/guides/v2.0/config-guide/cli/config-cli-subcommands.html) commands:

 ```
 bin/magento module:enable Taxdoo_VAT --clear-static-content